-The Biophysics Division will host the TAM-User Meeting 2017 on Microcalorimetry on Oct.
+The Department of Biophysics will host the TAM-User Meeting 2017 on Microcalorimetry on Oct.
 11th, 2017

 We have organized and enjoyed an exciting "Joint Meeting of Czech and German Biophysicists 2017"